duken72/codingForDummies/cmakeFD/README.md

 **Note**:

 - `Makefile` accepts `tab`, not `space`.
-- This is a Linux thing, not Windows thing.
+- This is a Linux's thing, not a Windows thing.

 Writing Makefiles quickly gets painful when the project scale grows.
 There are problems with dependecies, linker arguments, etc.